 Amidst China’s current crackdown, Tashi Wangchuk's case is an example of how Tibetans face additional persecution for any activity perceived as a threat, through charges of "separatism".

 I urge you to call for Tashi Wangchuk's immediate and unconditional release.
-China must guarantee his protection from torture and other ill-treatment, give him immediate access to a lawyer of his choice, medical treatment and visits from his family as required under China's Human Rights Action Plan and the Prison Law of the PRC.
+China must guarantee his protection from torture and other ill-treatment, give him immediate and unlimited access to his lawyers, medical treatment and visits from his family as required under China's Human Rights Action Plan and the Prison Law of the PRC.